faster-cpython/benchmarking-public/results/bm-20230610-3.13.0a0-28adc90/bm-20230610-linux-x86_64-brandtbucher-clean_up_calls-3.13.0a0-28adc90-vs-base.md

 | Geometric mean         | (ref)                                                                 | 1.00x faster                                                          |

 Benchmark hidden because not significant (15): unpickle, float, pathlib, pycparser, bench_mp_pool, regex_effbot, typing_runtime_protocols, sqlglot_transpile, scimark_sparse_mat_mult, pickle_list, comprehensions, async_tree_none, dask, telco, async_tree_cpu_io_mixed

+# HPT report

+- Reliability score: 76.39% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x